The Anti-Bribery and Anti-Corruption Review: Poland

 Currently, legislative developments in Polish criminal law mainly concern efforts to eradicate widespread value added tax (VAT) fraud and other kinds of business crime (including bribery and corruption).
 In this matter, Polish law already provides for the institutions of extended confiscation and the forfeiture of an enterprise.
 However, the Ministry of Justice is planning to provide the prosecutors with further instruments to fight criminal offences in business.

-In August 2020, the most discussed foregoing amendments were the bill on the preventive confiscation of assets and a new bill on the Act on Liability of Collective Entities for Acts Prohibited under Penalty.
+In 2020, the most discussed amendments were the bill on the preventive confiscation of assets and a new bill on the Act on Liability of Collective Entities for Acts Prohibited under Penalty.
 None of the bills has been officially published.
 The new law has raised controversy as there are many statements saying that new provisions may be in conflict with constitutional property rights.
 The most controversial amendment would allow the law enforcement authorities to take over property that was once possessed by a suspect regardless of the current owner.
 The state authorities would be able to seize material benefits such as properties, money, cars or other assets that had belonged to a suspect or someone accused of having acted in an organised criminal group in the past five years.

 As regards the new bill concerning the liability of collective entities, the amendment would apply only to companies with 250 employees and more.
 Proceedings against these entities would be initiated in the case of justified suspicion that a criminal offence had been committed.
 Moreover, to initiate the proceedings a public interest would have to appear.
 The planned penalties are fines between 50,000 and 50 million zlotys or a ban on conducting business activity.

-It should be mentioned that previously in January 2019, the Polish government published a bill on the Act on Liability of Collective Entities for Acts Prohibited under Penalty.
+Previously, in January 2019, the Polish government published a bill on the Act on Liability of Collective Entities for Acts Prohibited under Penalty.
 The key purpose of that bill was to enhance the effectiveness of preventing and fighting serious economic and tax crime, including corruption.
 The effective tools included, inter alia, more extensive liability, new obligations imposed on collective entities (such as obligations regarding whistle-blowers, compliance and internal issues) and stricter sanctions.
 The most important changes included that there was no closed list of criminal offences liability for which may be incurred by collective entities and that there was a possibility to hold a collective entity liable without the natural person having been previously convicted by a valid court judgment.
 This amendment was to introduce severe penalties and other sanctions.
 The proposed penalties were a fine of 30,000 to 30 million zlotys (and in special cases, 60 million zlotys); and the dissolution or liquidation of the collective entity.
-However, work on the bill was stopped in November 2019 due to the end of the previous Parliament's term.
+However, work on the bill stopped in November 2019 owing to the end of the previous Parliament's term.

 Other laws affecting the response to corruption